July 31

 Today's Meditation:

 As we grow, we face a lot of criticism for things that we do.
 If we dance or sing, there always will be someone who makes fun of us or what we do.
-It doesn't matter that those people are generally coming from a place of envy or jealousy or low self-confidence--what they say and how they say it still affects us, still makes us feel pretty awful.
+It doesn't matter that those people are generally coming from a place of envy or jealousy or low self-confidence-- what they say and how they say it still affects us, still can make us feel pretty awful.
 And it makes us much more reserved when we dance or sing the next time.
-I've seen plenty of young people simply give up when others have criticized them or made fun of them--especially when it's their parents who do the criticizing.
+I've seen plenty of young people simply give up when others have criticized them or made fun of them-- especially when it's their parents who do the criticizing.

 So we learn to do things well, but without putting everything we have into them.
 After all, if we only put a part of ourselves into something, then it's only a part of ourselves that someone is making fun of.
 And the rest of ourselves is safe from criticism or mocking; in that way we feel that we're preserving ourselves, protecting ourselves.